Measuring Negative Campaigning across Languages with Large Language Models: A Study of 18 Million Tweets in 19 Countries

-This gap is in large part due to methodological limitations.
-Negative campaigning is difficult to study comparatively at scale, in part because it is a latent and contextually dependent phenomenon.
-Most existing studies rely on expert surveys or manual content analysis, both of which come with important limitations.
-Expert-based approaches raise concerns about bias, lack of transparency, and poor replicability across contexts \parencite{lindstadtWhenExpertsDisagree2020}.
-Manual coding of political messages, while achieving high external validity through empirical grounding, is labor-intensive and infeasible for multilingual, cross-country datasets.
-While automated approaches using supervised machine learning have expanded the scale of analysis \parencite{petkevicPoliticalAttacks2802022, lichtMeasuringUnderstandingParties2024}, these face important limitations: they require extensive labeled training data for each language and country context, and underperform relative to human coding \parencite{vanatteveldtValiditySentimentAnalysis2021}, constraining their utility for comparative research.
+This gap is due in part to methodological constraints.
+Like many phenomena in political communication, negative campaigning is difficult to study comparatively at scale because it is a subtle and context-dependent phenomenon.
+Existing research has relied primarily on either expert surveys or manual content analysis.
+Expert-based approaches are relatively feasible in comparative settings, but they raise familiar concerns about bias, limited transparency, and weak replicability across contexts \parencite{lindstadtWhenExpertsDisagree2020}.
+Manual coding offers closer grounding to observed messages, but it is labor-intensive, difficult to scale, and often infeasible for multilingual cross-country datasets.
+Automated approaches based on supervised machine learning have expanded the scale of analysis \parencite{petkevicPoliticalAttacks2802022,lichtMeasuringUnderstandingParties2024}, but they remain constrained by their dependence on extensive labeled training data for each language and context, and often underperform relative to human coding on subtle interpretive tasks \parencite{vanatteveldtValiditySentimentAnalysis2021}.
+Together, these limitations have made it difficult to generate direct, comparable, and fine-grained measures of negative campaigning across countries.